Wolfmyths/Myth-Mod-Manager/README.md

 Rest assured, this program does not contain malicious code.

-**When a release is published, github builds the executable as seen [here](https://github.com/Wolfmyths/Myth-Mod-Manager/blob/main/.github/workflows/release.yml), not me.**
+**When a release is published, github builds the executable as seen [here](https://github.com/Wolfmyths/Myth-Mod-Manager/blob/main/.github/workflows), not me.**

 If you still are suspicious, you can build the executable yourself with these steps:

 1. [Install Python 3.11](https://www.python.org/downloads/)
 2. Clone this repository
-3. Run `createEXE.bat`
+3. Run `createEXE.bat` or `createEXE.sh` depending on your OS
-4. After the `createEXE.bat` automatically closes, there will be a folder created called `Myth Mod Manager` which contains the newly compiled executable.
+4. There will be a folder created called `Myth Mod Manager` which contains the newly compiled executable.
 This is created within the repository.
 5. Move `Myth Mod Manager` to your preferred directory and start it.

 # Supported Platforms